What Exactly is a Prenuptial Agreement?

 Are You Considering a Prenuptial Agreement?

 Prenuptial agreements may have social stigma, but can be an incredibly helpful planning tool to help you and your spouse determine how assets are dealt with.
-If you or someone you know is considering a prenuptial agreement, please do not hesitate to call the attorneys at Conner & Lindamood, P.C. today in our Houston office at 713-489-2551 or our League City Office at 281-942-6475, or simply reach out using our website and we will contact you.
+If you or someone you know is considering a prenuptial agreement, please do not hesitate to call the lawyers at Lindamood & Robinson, P.C. today in our Houston office at 713-489-2551 or our League City Office at 281-942-6475, or simply reach out using our website and we will contact you.
 We look forward to working with you to help you move onto your next chapter in life.